Apply for interjurisdictional spousal or partner support

 - If the judge wants more information, the court will issue a “request for further information” to you and / or the respondent.

-- The judge will make a decision:
+- make a support order

-- refuse to confirm your order
+- refuse to make a support order

 Afterwards, the Alberta court will send you a copy of the decision.